BYLAWS OF SCIENCE FICTION AND FANTASY WRITERS OF AMERICA, INC.

 The Proof of Earnings must meet the minimum rate of pay and accounting standards as set by the Board (or a selected committee thereof).

 iv.
-SFWA reserves the right disallow an applicant’s credentials from publications or companies that engage in predatory or unethical practices, in the judgment of the Board (or a select committee thereof.)
+SFWA reserves the right to disallow an applicant’s credentials from publications or companies that engage in predatory or unethical practices, in the judgment of the Board (or a select committee thereof.)

 b.
-Active Members
+Full Members

 i.
-A candidate shall be eligible for Active Membership after acceptance and receipt of payment for one written work of fiction of a minimum of 40,000 words, or at least three or more different written works of fiction which total a minimum of 10,000 words, or if the revenue or income obtained by the candidate from such works meets the criteria as determined by the Board (or a selected committee thereof).
+A candidate shall be eligible for Full Membership after acceptance and receipt of payment for one written work of fiction of a minimum of 40,000 words, or at least three or more different written works of fiction which total a minimum of 10,000 words, or if the revenue or income obtained by the candidate from such works meets the criteria as determined by the Board (or a selected committee thereof).

 Specific qualifications and criteria related to various forms of work, such as short fiction, films, scripts, etc., shall be published in the OPPM.